mrreyes512/Find-Your-Why/draft_why_statement.md

 ### Steven's thoughts [rough-draft]

-* kept coming back to Pushing people
+* kept coming back to Pushing people for greater potential
 * Push a team full of people
 * have vision and have people march toward it
 * get people to share your ideas